wadefagen/waf.cs.illinois.edu/collections/_info/lor.md

 It is an honor to write a letter of recommendation and I will be thrilled to write one for you if we have worked together.
 If you have completed a thesis, independent study, worked for a significant period of time any group I lead, or worked with me as part of course staff, continue reading about "Full Letters" below.

-If our only way I know you is through your enrollment in one of my large-lecture courses I, unfortunately, have no good basis for knowing enough about you to write a strong letter.
+If the only way I know you is through your enrollment in one of my large-lecture courses I, unfortunately, have no good basis for knowing enough about you to write a strong letter.
 Additionally, I receive sometimes hundreds of these requests a year.
 The only thing I would be able to say is something to the effect that "you were in my course in \[TERM\] and earned an A+" and, usually, this sort of a letter is seen as a negative since it fails to address your work ethic, responsibilities, or other elements usually found in a strong letter.
-For these "Coursework Letters", I will only write them if you are applying only a coursework-based masters programs.
+For these "Coursework Letters", I will only write them if you are applying to **ONLY** coursework-based masters programs.

 ## Coursework Letters

 I will write you a coursework letter if:

-1. You have earned an "A-" or better in any course I taught with you as a student,
+1. You have earned an **A** or **A+** in any course I taught with you as a student,
+2. You have **NOT**:
+    - worked on a thesis under my supervision,
+    - taken an independent study under my supervision,
-2. You have **NOT** worked on a thesis, independent study, worked for a significant period of time any group I lead, or worked with me as part of course staff,
+    - worked as part of any group I lead, or
+    - worked with me as part of course staff,
-3. You are applying to **ONLY** coursework-based masters programs,
+3. You are applying to **ONLY** coursework-based programs,
-4. There is **at least** two full weeks before the deadline of the letter,
+4. There is **at least two full weeks** before the deadline of the letter,
 5. Your CV/resume is complete and ready to send to me immediately, AND
-6. You have reviewed the information above about this being a weak letter since I do am unable to write specifics about your work ethic, responsibilities, or other elements usually found in a strong letter.
+6. You have reviewed and understand the information above (in the introduction) about this being a weak letter

 If you would like me to write this letter, please do the following: